somestudentcoder/vorolib/README.md

 ## Quick Start ##

 The repository contains an example quickstart scenario for using VoroLib including all the necessary parts.
-The example is also hosted under [GitHub Pages](https://somestudentcoder.github.io/vorolib/).
+The example can be found in the /docs folder and is also hosted under [GitHub Pages](https://somestudentcoder.github.io/vorolib/).
 Please note that the webpage must be hosted in an http server, otherwise Cross-Origin protocols will stop VoroLib from loading.

 All you need to run a VoroLib visualization on your page is: